mwchandler/mwc-landing/_posts/2017-12-17-Christmas-Family.markdown

 ---
 layout: post
-title:  "a day with family"
+title:  "a curated post"
 date:   2017-12-17 02:33:27 -0500
-categories: personal-note
+categories: curated
 ---

 This is what you'll find.
 Another note.
 Love you!